 While hemp typically uses the seeds and stalks (as well as the flower), marijuana relies on extracting primarily THC from the buds and flower to achieve that high cannabinoid content.

 Another major difference between hemp plants and marijuana plants is resin content.
 Industrial hemp plants are low-resin plants, while its cannabis cousin marijuana is typically higher in resin.

 Many industrial hemp crops consist of skinny, bamboo-like plants.
-These plants especially good for producing products like paper, cloth, bioplastic, biofuel, and more.
-Its seeds can also be pressed into hemp seed oil, which is highly nutritious and easy to incorporate into any diet.
+These plants are especially good for producing products like paper, cloth, bioplastic, biofuel, and more.
+Hemp seeds can also be pressed into hemp seed oil, which is highly nutritious and easy to incorporate into any diet.

-The hemp plants Bluebird Botanicals uses for our CBD products more closely resemble its thicker, resin-rich marijuana cousins, making our hemp especially well-suited for extracting CBD.
+The hemp plants Bluebird Botanicals uses for our CBD products more closely resemble their thicker, resin-rich marijuana cousins, making our hemp especially well-suited for extracting CBD.

 So, what exactly does that mean for your CBD?

 - Typically contains high levels of THC in conjunction with moderate levels of CBD

 - Can contain a high cannabinoid content in a small serving size, particularly of THC